gofeuer/l402/README.md

 - **Macaroons for Authorization:** We’ve baked in macaroons!
 These delightful authorization tokens allow you to package attributes and capabilities alongside your payment request.
 Dynamic pricing?
 Check.
 Automated tier upgrades?
 Absolutely.

 - **Lightning Network Magic:** L402 dances with the Lightning Network.
-Users pay for services over Lightning, and in return, they receive preimages—cryptographic keys that unlock access.
+Users pay for services over Lightning, and in return, they receive preimages-cryptographic keys that unlock access.
 It’s like a secret handshake, but with satoshis.

 ## Components

-To use L402 Core you need to provide the `l402.Proxy(...)` middleware a couple of components:
+To use L402 Core you need to provide the L402 middleware a couple of components:

 ### An implementation of `l402.MacaroonMinter`